JN-Networks/tropicsolutions-SwapLord/README.md

 # TropicSolutions - SwapLord

 **SwapLord** is a lightweight Linux service that monitors **RAM, CPU, and disk usage** and sends this data to the TropicSolutions-API.
-SwapLord runs as a daemon in the background, making it ideal for server monitoring and automated infrastructure tracking.
+SwapLord runs as a daemon in the background, making it ideal for server monitoring.

 ---